27-29 September 2024

 But Rio is also surrounded by bays, hills and forests of natural beauty.
 Rio looks a mosaic from a distance but up close its heartbeat is robust, loud and lively.
 Exploring Rio represents a definite real-life experience.

 My final weekend in Rio, I enjoy temperatures in the mid-70s and a possibility for light showers (it does).
 Streets are nearly empty.
+I have not seen one cat, but many homeless live in tarp tents and on cardboard.
+(Oddly enough, scores of indigents sleep next to my hotel in front of the offices of the Public Prosecutor and Public Defender.)
 A local warned me that certain areas were unsafe.
-While I have not seen one cat, there are many homeless living in tarp tents and on cardboard.
-(Oddly enough, scores of indigents sleep next door in front of the offices of the Public Prosecutor and Public Defender.)
 While I would not walk most areas at night, I find the daytime streets friendly, albeit crowded with tourists.

 My Top 9 Sites